bearcms/bearframework-addon/docs/components/bearcms-html-element.md

 `editable`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Makes the element editable or not.
 Available values: true or false.
-The element will no be editable if there is no logged in user, regardless of the attribute value.
+The element will be not editable if there is no logged in user, regardless of the attribute value.

 `code`